 - (d) Step 4 Arbitration.
 Either the Association or the City may require that the grievance be referred to an impartial arbitrator who shall be designated by mutual agreement between the Association and the City Manager.
-The fees and expenses of the arbitrator and of a court reporter shall be shared equally by both parties.
-Each party, however, shall bear the cost of its own presentation, including preparation and post-hearing briefs, if any. - (e) Effect of Decision.
-The decision of the arbitrator on matters properly before themhim/her shall be final and binding on the parties hereto except as provided otherwise herein.
+The fees and expenses of the arbitrator and of a court reporter shall be shared equally by the Association and the City both parties.
+Each party, however, shall bear the cost of its own presentation, including preparation and post hearing briefs, if any. - (e) Effect of Decision.
+The decision of the arbitrator on matters properly before him/her shall be final and binding on the parties hereto except as provided otherwise herein.